warner/petmail/docs/mailbox.rst

 Anonymity / Unlinkability
 -------------------------

-The current protocol provides only very limited unlinkability of messages.
+The current protocol provides limited unlinkability of messages.
-Eavesdroppers do not learn anything from the contents of the inbound mailbox messages, leaving them with only timing and source-address information.
+Eavesdroppers do not learn anything from the contents of the inbound mailbox messages.
+The mailbox observes randomized Transport-ID and Channel-ID values, which do not provide information about the sender of each message (but necessarily reveal the recipient of each message, so they can queue the message in the right place).
-However the mailbox itself can observe the target key for each message delivered to the same recipient.
-These keys change periodically, to achieve forward secrecy (described below), however a single sender is likely to create multiple messages with the same destination key, allowing the mailbox to link those messages as belonging to the same sender.

-The mailbox can also use timing and source-address information to correlate senders and their messages.
-It may be possible to mitigate this by using Tor hidden services, carefully (and expensively) creating a new connection for each message, and delivering messages on a random schedule.
+Both the mailbox and eavesdroppers can also use timing and source-address information to correlate senders and their messages.
+It may be possible to mitigate this by using Tor hidden services, carefully (perhaps expensively) creating a new connection for each message, and delivering messages on a constant-rate random schedule.

-A more complex protocol exists (see `petmail-notes.org
-<petmail-notes.org>`_), with an additional encryption layer, that hides the
-rotating target keys from the mailbox.
-A future version of the client, which uses a transport (randomized Tor) that hides the other correlations, may switch to this larger protocol.
+Senders can compare the mailbox reachability data and public key of their peers, to determine if two peers might be the same.
+They cannot, however, usefully compare their STID and CID values (as these are different for each sender).
+Two distinct recipients who both use the same mailbox host will be indistinguishable by their correspondents.
+Alice and Bob have no way to prove that Alice's peer named "Carol" is the same as Bob's peer named "Carol", or peven that "Carol" and "Dave" are different people.
+This only helps if many recipients use the same mailbox service.

 Forward Secrecy
 ---------------